-IR-1 Visa Category
+US IR-1 Visa Application

 Who can qualify for an IR visa petition?

-- Legally wedded more than two years
+- Legally wedded to the sponsor for more than 2 years

-- Children below 21 years old
+- A dependent child under 21 years old

-- Must be at least 18 years old for IR-1 and IR-3; at least 21 years old for IR-5 petitions.
+- Must be at least 18 years old for IR-1 and IR-3; at least 21 years old for IR-5 petitions

 - Spouse (IR-1)

-- Must be able to show proof of on-going long term marital relationship with the US citizen petitioner.
+- Must be able to show proof of ongoing long-term marital relationship with the US citizen petitioner

 - Children (IR-3)

-- Must be below 21 years old
+- Must be under 21 years old

-- Single or unmarried
+- Must be either single or unmarried

 - Parents (IR-5)

-- Must be the legitimate parent of a qualified IR sponsor who is 21 years old and above.
+- Must be the legitimate parent of a qualified IR sponsor who is 21 years old and above

 IR Application Process

-- The National Visa Center then instructs both the petitioner and the IR applicant to submit the processing fees.
+- The National Visa Center (NVC) then instructs both the petitioner and the IR applicant to submit the processing fees.

 - After the processing fees are settled, the petitioner and the IR applicant are informed by the NVC about the required documents that need to be prepared and submitted.